 Kia Rio – Group 2

-There’s even a choice of engines in the Group 2 category which the most insurable Rios stand – either a 1.25-litre petrol or a 1.1-litre diesel.
-The latter achieves an official 85.6mpg, making it by far the most frugal car in this top 10.
+Unlike much of the competition, there’s a choice of the Rio’s engines that fall into insurance group 2 – either a 1.25-litre petrol or a 1.4-litre diesel.
+The latter achieves an official 80.7mpg, making it one of the most economical cars on this list.

 Fiat Qubo – Group 2